 Part running store, part coffee shop-slash-roaster, Zombie Runner is a California Avenue institution for getting you ready for the SF Marathon while also keeping you awake at the office.
 While the walls are covered with the latest and greatest jogging shoes, you're really here to browse the extensive collection of healthyish chocolates and licorice to compliment the excellent nitro cold brew or the house favorite Turkish cappuccino (a dirty chai done to perfection). // 429 S California Ave.
 (Palo Alto), zombierunner.com

 Yeah, yeah, we've heard what our New York friends say about West Coast bagels, but there is no complaining about the bagel scene in Palo Alto because of this longtime California favorite for spot-on bagels slathered with schmear.
 The kosher bakery also has knishes, babka, deli salads, and a whole lot more to go with its iconic bagels. // 477 California Ave.
 (Palo Alto), izzysbrooklynbagels.com

 Rick's Rather Rich Ice Cream

-In a town full of adorably quirky concepts, this entirely outdoor California Avenue café/roaster (with lots of covered seating) might take the cake for its backyard location hidden off an alleyway leading to fantastic coffee, tea, sandwiches and tacos on homemade corn tortillas.
-There are always dogs begging for a bite of the steak tacos, Stanford grad students focused on their laptops, and smooth jazz as the soundtrack for the sunshine-filled al fresco scene.
+In a town full of adorably quirky concepts, this entirely outdoor California Avenue café/roaster (with lots of covered seating) might take the cake for its backyard location hidden off an alleyway leading to fantastic coffee, tea, and sandwiches.
+There are always dogs begging for a bite of the steak tacos on homemade tortillas, Stanford grad students focused on their laptops, and smooth jazz as the soundtrack for the sunshine-filled al fresco scene.
 It's feel-good, chill Palo Alto in a nutshell. // 444 California Ave.
 (Palo Alto), aoccoffee.com

 Timothy Adams Chocolates